TanJiaYi470/LibraryManagementSystem/README.md

-In this project I have done the function of ReadFile, DeleteRecord and SearchStudent, which can be get more detail on app.cpp file.
+In this project I have done the function of ReadFile, DeleteRecord, SearchStudent and insert, which can be get more detail on app.cpp file.